Before Your Surgery

 - The vast majority of surgeries performed by the Banff Sport Medicine team are not considered major.

 - Patients infected with the coronavirus who are undergoing a general anesthetic, as compared to regional anesthetic (such as a spinal anesthetic or nerve block), may spread the virus more easily to health care workers in the OR and may be at higher risk of pulmonary complications.

 - Social isolation and wearing masks are effective in limiting the spread of the coronavirus that causes Covid-19.

 What You Can Do to Limit the Risk of Covid-19 Complications after Elective Surgery During the Pandemic:

 - Notify our office pre-operatively if you have developed Covid-like symptoms or have been a close contact with someone who has Covid-like symptoms or have recently returned from international travel.

-- Consider getting a private Covid-19 test if you are older than 60, especially if you have medical co-morbidities and are undergoing a larger operation such as knee multiligament reconstruction or tibial and femoral osteotomy.
+- Consider performing a Rapid Covid-19 test within 48 hours prior to surgery, especially if not fully vaccinated or if you are older than 60, especially if you have medical co-morbidities and are undergoing a larger operation such as knee multiligament reconstruction or tibial and femoral osteotomy.

 The Banff Sport Medicine Team

 If you are taking acne medication: Research has shown that Accutane (Isotretinoin) which is used to treat acne can interfere with healing after orthopaedic surgery and may be a factor in tissue and graft stretching or failure.
 To ensure that your surgery is not cancelled please stop taking Accutane at least 1 month prior to your surgery date.
 You should not restart Accutane medication for at least 3 months after your surgery.